hemantksingh/messup-learn/People/Interviews.md

-## Software Engineer
+# Software Engineer

-Technical skills that you are looking for if the candidate has an understanding of:
+Technical skills that you are looking for in a candidate:

 * TDD - different levels of tests e.g. testing pyramid , best practices e.g. testing behaviour as opposed to implementation and the test writing process
 * CICD - branching techniques, impact of frequent releases, feature toggling, blue green deployments